 Forums for developing impact valuation repeat general terms such as "gathering the data", "measurement", "quantification" and "metrics".
-Contextualising the terms would help further development of methods.
-The section recommends distinguishing data and modelling required for footprint calculation, data and modelling required for capital changes, and data and modelling required for valuation of capital changes.
+Contextualising these terms would further development of methods.
+This section recommends distinguishing data and modelling required for footprint calculation, data and modelling required for capital changes, and data and modelling required for valuation of capital changes.
 Examples show that data and models associated to footprint, capital changes, and valuation are substantively different.
-They also vary in terms of sources, quality and resolution.
+They vary in terms of sources, quality, and resolution.

-The section further recommends that the three components of valuation need to develop together.
-Little improvement in food impact costing overall is found if development was pushed into improving the precision of measuring an actor's footprint while methods to improve social and abatement costing languish.
-Incredible uncertainties and variation as to the impact that footprint creates remains unimproved by greater precision in an actor's footprint.
-For reducing global food system impact, disclosure efforts should be prioritised over more granular footprints that are relatively well-measured.
+The three components of valuation need to develop together.
+Little improvement in food impact costing will be achieved overall if development is pushed into improving the precision of measuring an actor's footprint while methods to improve social and abatement costing languish.
+Incredible uncertainties and variation in the impact that a footprint creates remains unimproved by greater precision in measuring the footprint.
+For reducing global food system impact, disclosure efforts should be prioritised over more granular measurement of footprints that are relatively well-measured.

-Though technology for smart farms and big data promise greater precision in footprint data, there is less focus on capital changes and human impacts.
-Many research projects and investments are being shaped around food safety and personalised nutrition and not on data collection relevant to impact.
+Technology for smart farms and big data promise greater precision in footprint data, but there is less focus on capital changes and human impacts.
+Many research projects and investments in food supply chains concern food safety and personalised nutrition and not data collection relevant to impact.
 Food safety and personalised nutrition offer more immediate sources of return on investment.
 This is a missed opportunity.
 It will be missed if incentives for food system impact reduction are not increased.

-Research is required to understand how the potential areas for the greatest improvement match with capability and resources: what form the improvements need to take, what aspects they need to include, where in terms of footprint, capital changes or valuation, their precision versus their practicality, and the importance of certainty in their calculation versus consensus around the calculation.
+Research is required to understand how the potential areas for the greatest improvement in impact valuation match with capability and resources: what improvements are required, what aspects they need to include, where in terms of footprint, capital changes or valuation, their precision versus their practicality, and the importance of certainty in their calculation versus consensus around the calculation.

-Previous sections argued from a practical, ethical and risk-bearing viewpoint that a societal process should standardise footprint through a food system non-financial accounting standard and set and update shadow prices associated to standardised footprint units.
+Previous sections argued from a practical, ethical, and risk-bearing viewpoint that a societal process should standardise footprints through a food system non-financial accounting standard and set and update shadow prices associated to standardised footprint units.
 Using single shadow prices linked to global footprints is a mistake, it only works for the marginal valuation of carbon.
-It is suggested that more energy will be spent arguing the numbers or diverting the argument to the numbers rather than on economic action.
+It is suggested that more energy will be spent arguing the numbers, or diverting the argument to the numbers, rather than on economic action.
 Waiting for scientific precision in impacts from global modelling and monitoring is equally seen as a mistake.
 Economic measures for change in food systems are an imperative now; impact neutral as an aspiration for the food sector needs to come on the back of carbon markets and mechanisms.
 This section finds a database of shadow prices at the resolution suggested in previous sections strikes a balance between pragmatism and precision in calculation, accessibility and expertise, and need and maturity.